-Located in the beautiful northeast section of Spain, with France, Andorra, Aragon, Valencia, and the breathtaking Mediterranean Sea as its borders, Catalonia is one of the world’s most diverse and beautiful destinations.
-Perhaps this is due to the area’s rich history, cultural discovery and friendly atmosphere.
-Or, perhaps it’s got something to do with the fact that Catalonia features some 580 km of pristine coastline.
+Located in the beautiful northeast section of Spain, with France, Andorra, Aragon, Valencia, and the breathtaking Mediterranean Sea as its borders, the towns of Catalonia are some of the world’s most diverse and beautiful destinations to bike.
+Perhaps this is due to the area’s rich history, culture, and friendly atmosphere.
+Or, perhaps it’s something to do with the fact that Catalonia features 580 km of pristine coastline.
 Whatever the reason, people flock to this oasis to get away from it all, experience something new and enjoy the simpler side of life.
-One of the best ways to experience Catalonia and everything it has to offer is by cycling through its many quaint villages and old towns.
 Here are five such towns that embody the true nature of this Spanish region.

 Calella de Palafrugell

 Calella de Palafrugell is the quintessential holiday resort and fishing village, with its postcard-perfect landscapes and warm, welcoming locals.
 It has become known for the brilliant architecture of its traditional archways (known as Voltes) and the friendly little sea shanties where unique entertaining sing-alongs are held, accompanied by coffee and rum – a tradition to which a festival is dedicated every year in July.
 Calella de Palafrugell is the ideal place for those with a taste for ancient architecture because it features a surprising number of old buildings and structures for its relatively small size.
 It’s a great place to stop, mingle with the locals and learn about the area’s rich history and culture.